cockroachdb/docs/v20.2/encryption.md

 Upon starting, the node will read the existing data keys using the old encryption key (`aes-128.key`), then rewrite the data keys using the new key (`aes-256.key`).
 A new data key will be generated to match the desired AES-256 algorithm.

-To check that the new key is active, use the stores report page in the Admin UI to [check the encryption status](#checking-encryption-status).
+To check that the new key is active, use the stores report page in the DB Console to [check the encryption status](#checking-encryption-status).

 To disable encryption, specify `key=plain`.
 The data keys will be stored in plaintext and new data will not be encrypted.